bb0107/tinythingapi/README.md

 ## Introduction
 tinyhingapi provides an API to read and write data from e.g. IOT devices like an Arduino or an ESP8266.
 The Web-GUI lets you create, edit or remove channels and sub-channels quickly.
 Authentification ensures access only for authorized users.
 To ensure integrity of sent or requested data, all information are hashed with the current timestamp and the individual read- or write key which is only known to the channel owner.

+## Examples
+Check https://github.com/Icenbeis/tinythingapi/example for implementation in PHP or on Arduino (e.g. WEMOS D1 mini, ESP8266 or similar).

 ## Usage

 ## 3rd Party Libraries